teamwallride/Management-Packs/Microsoft.SCOM.UpdateRollup.Monitoring/README.md

 # Improvements

-Should I track hotfixes/patches released in between URs?
+  * Track hotfixes/patches released in between URs?
 2019 is a good example.
+  * Need a way to identify SCOM 2019 ACS URs as they are .sql files.

 # Bugs